AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/data-and-updates-faq.md

 ## Can I be notified when an update cycle completes? {#notifyupdate}

 Absolutely!
-If an update is currently in progress, there'll be a link on the Connections page that you can use to request an email notification once the cycle completes.
+If an update is currently in progress, there will be a link on the `Connections` page that you can use to request an email notification once the cycle completes.

-## Why is Google ECommerce data different from my database? {#ecommdatabase}
+## Why is[!DNL Google ECommerce]data different from my database? {#ecommdatabase}

-Discrepancies between Google Analytics and your database can arise for a number of reasons.
+Discrepancies between [!DNL Google Analytics] and your database can arise for a number of reasons.
 Tracking not being properly enabled, users visiting incognito, and click events not working correctly are just a few examples.
-If your revenue and orders does not look quite right, [use this article](https://support.magento.com/hc/en-us/articles/360016505232) to diagnose the problem.
+If your revenue and orders do not look quite right, [use this article](https://support.magento.com/hc/en-us/articles/360016505232) to diagnose the problem.

 ## How do I troubleshoot a data discrepancy? {#datadiscrepancy}